aptos-labs/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-azure.md

 8. Once terraform apply finishes, you can check if those resources are created:

-    - `aws eks update-kubeconfig --name aptos-$WORKSPACE` to configure access for your k8s cluster.
+    - `az aks get-credentials --resource-group aptos-$WORKSPACE --name aptos-$WORKSPACE` to configure access for your k8s cluster.
     - `kubectl get pods` this should have haproxy, validator and fullnode. with validator and fullnode pod `pending` (require further action in later steps)
     - `kubectl get svc` this should have `validator-lb` and `fullnode-lb`, with an external-IP you can share later for connectivity.